sarahfuchi/Data-Science/Prediction (Regression)/README.md

 <a id="ch3"></a>
 # Step 1: Problem Definition
-Goal is to predict the home prices using variables.
+The goal of this study is to predict the home prices using known variables.

 **Project Summary from Kaggle:**
-Ask a home buyer to describe their dream house, and they probably won't begin with the height of the basement ceiling or the proximity to an east-west railroad.
-But this playground competition's dataset proves that much more influences price negotiations than the number of bedrooms or a white-picket fence.
+What is your dream house like?
+The dataset from this playground competition proves that more factors affect price negotiations than the number of bedrooms or a white-picket fence.

-With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.
+This competition challenges participants to predict the final price of each home in Ames, Iowa using 79 explanatory variables.

 Practice Skills: